underscoreio/underscoreio/src/html/_posts/2015-03-25-creative-scala-released.md

 ---
 layout: post
-title:  "Creative Scala: A New Way to Learn Scala"
+title:  "Creative Scala: A New Introduction to Scala"
 author: Dave Gurnell
 ---

 We are excited to announce the release of a new book and training course---[Creative Scala][creative-scala].
-Creative Scala is a fast-paced introduction to Scala designed for people with no previous experience of Scala or functional programming.
+Creative Scala is an introduction to Scala designed for people with no previous experience of Scala or functional programming.
 The name comes from the course content, which is based around the [functional drawing library][doodle] we've been working on for the [online version of Essential Scala][essential-scala-online].

 The best part? *Creative Scala is 100% free!*